Autumn Celebration October 1-2

 Celebrations Event Schedule

-11:15 am & 2:15 pm, Saturday: Talented photographer, Edith Weiler shares The Art of TinType Photography.
+10 am to 2 pm, Saturday and Sunday: Talented photographer, Edith Weiler shares The Art of TinType Photography.
 Edith Weiler is an award-winning and accomplished photographer with a love for making tintypes.
-She will be with us all day; answering questions, demonstrating and taking tintypes for those of you who wish to purchase one.
+She will be with us all weekend; answering questions, demonstrating and taking tintypes for those of you who wish to purchase one.
 For more information visit her Eye of the Maker Photography website or her facebook page.
 This event is sponsored by Harman's Cheese & Country Store.

 This free concert is made possible by the generous sponsorship of Crosstown Motors of Littleton, New Hampshire.
 If you are in the area, stop in and thank them for their generosity.